 When is Carnival?

 Carnival is held during the week prior to Ash Wednesday, which is the first day of Lent, a period of forty days before Easter.
+Beginning on the Friday before Ash Wednesday, the celebrations reach a climax on the following Tuesday, known in many locations as "Mardi Gras" the day's name in French which literally means Fat Tuesday, in Mexico it is called Martes de Carnaval.
 Just as the dates for Easter vary from year to year, so do the dates of Carnival.
-Find out when Carnaval is celebrated.
+The date is determined by the date of Easter, which is held on the first Sunday after the first full moon occurring on or after the vernal (also known as spring) equinox.